-If no proportionate or practical condition can be found and the case is not serious enough to require that the social worker is removed from the register, a suspension is appropriate.
+If conditions of practice are not suitable or workable and the case is not serious enough to require that the social worker is removed from the register, a suspension may be appropriate.

 Read more about suspensions.

-A removal order must be made where the adjudicators decide that no other outcome would be enough to protect the public, maintain confidence in the social work profession or maintain proper professional standards for social workers in England.
+A removal order must be made where the adjudicators decide that no other outcome would be enough to:

-Interim orders are only needed when concerns about a social worker’s fitness to practise are so serious that, if we allowed the social worker to continue to practise, public safety would be put at risk, or there would be a risk to the social worker themselves.
+Interim orders are only needed when concerns about a social worker’s fitness to practise are so serious that, if we allowed the social worker to continue to practise without restriction, public safety would be put at risk, or there would be a risk to the social worker themselves.

 You can read more about interim orders.

-Social workers who have a finding of impairment and a sanction imposed on them by a panel have a right to appeal that decision to the High Court in England.
+Social workers who have a finding of impairment and a sanction imposed on them by the adjudicators have a right to appeal that decision to the High Court in England.
 The appeal must be made within 28 days of the decision being communicated to them.

 You can read more about appeals processes.